WizelineLabs/WLEmptyState/README.md

 }
 ```

-After you run your project with an empty dataset for a table, you'll be able to see a default `WLEmptyState` view.
+After you run your project with an empty dataset for your entity, you'll be able to see a default `WLEmptyState` view.

 **Default Image**